elisha2kyakpo1/ruby_bubble_sort/README.md

 ## Project description.

-In this project, the you will implement the bubble sort algorithm.
+In this project, we implemented the bubble sort algorithm.
 Assignment is focused on the use of yield and passing a block to a method.

 Full task description: [link](https://www.theodinproject.com/courses/ruby-programming/lessons/bubble-sort)